cloki0610/CI-Portfolio-Project-2/README.md

 * Git push command was used to push all committed changes to the GitHub repository.
 * When the website almost complete, I login to my GitHub Repository Setting page.
 * In the Page section I click the dropdown list under "Scource" and select "main".
-* At last I deploy the website after press the "Save" button.
+* After press the "Save" button, the website will be deploy.

 ## **Credit:**
 ### **Content**
 * https://quizizz.com/admin/quiz/5bacebf0def5440019d49e0f/world-of-warcraft-trivia-moderate-difficulty
 All the question in this game come from this quiz test.
+Some question and answer have been changed because of new patch and expansion.
 ### **Media**
 * https://www.reddit.com/r/wow/comments/906m3p/bfa_icon_for_wow/
 The icon shortcut in this website come from reddit.